 So much for that TLC "gag order."

-In the interview (which the network is milking for all it's worth on two episodes of Good Morning America and a prime-time special Tuesday), the Plus 8 patriarch says he was pushed to the limit by his wife throughout their 10-year marriage.
+In the interview (which the network is milking for all it's worth on two episodes of Good Morning America and a prime-time special Tuesday), the Plus 8 patriarch says he was pushed to limit by a wife who was verbally abusive to him throughout their 10-year marriage.

-The patriarch recalls one specific occasion when he got fed up and "stood up to Kate" for the first time, fighting for his right to party.
+The 32-year-old recalls one specific occasion when he got fed up and "stood up to Kate" for the first time, fighting for his right to party...